-Ultrium cartridges have a sliding write-protect switch near the back right corner of the cartridge, see figure 9.
+Ultrium cartridges have a sliding write-protect switch near the back right corner of the cartridge, see figure 12.

-• If you slide the switch toward the center of the cartridge, data can be read from the cartridge but not written to it.

-• If you slide the switch all the way toward the corner (see figure 9), data can be read from and written to the cartridge.
+- If you slide the switch to the position farthest from the corner of the cartridge, data can be read from the cartridge but not written to it. - If you slide the switch all the way toward the corner, see figure 12, data can be read from and written to the cartridge.